HalalBooking guide to halal-friendly holidays in Alanya

 Islamic hotels such as these offer Muslim families the perfect blend of relaxation and security for a relaxed beach holiday.

-Halal food in Alanya
+Halal food and restaurants in Alanya

 There is a huge choice of great local restaurants in Alanya, some with fantastic views, others with a warm family atmosphere.
 Since almost all of Turkey’s population is Muslim, halal is the default option when it comes to meat.
 It is also relatively easy to find alcohol-free options, which are mostly restaurants and cafés catering for the local community.